DrArmansky/parse-this-news/README.md

 127.0.0.1 parse-this-news.localhost
 ```

-Go to /app/ dorectory and execute:
+Go to /app/ directory and execute:
 ```
 composer install
 ```